Wi11ione/wi11ione.github.io/_pages/research.md

 ---

-## State Key Laboratory of Automotive Simulation and Control, [Jilin University](https://www.jlu.edu.cn/#), 2019.3-2021.6
+# State Key Laboratory of Automotive Simulation and Control, [Jilin University](https://www.jlu.edu.cn/#), 2019.3-2021.6

 ---

-### Design of New Generation Chassis Vehicle Traveling System and Analysis of Its Dynamic Performance
+## Design of New Generation Chassis Vehicle Traveling System and Analysis of Its Dynamic Performance
-#### supported by the National Key R&D Program of China under Grant No2022YFB2502900, directed by Prof. Hsin Guan and Prof. Pingping Lu
+####, directed by Prof. Hsin Guan and Prof. Pingping Lu

 ---